NextLevel/NextLevel/README.md

 ## About

 Next Level was a little weekend project that turned into something more useful.
 The software provides foundational components for advanced media recording, camera interface customization, and gestural interaction customization for iOS.
-The same capabilities can also be found in apps such as [Snapchat](http://snapchat.com), [Instagram](http://instagram.com), [Vine](http://vine.co), [Peach](http://peach.cool), and others.
+The same capabilities can also be found in apps such as [Snapchat](http://snapchat.com), [Instagram](http://instagram.com), and [Vine](http://vine.co).

 The goal is to continue to provide a good foundation for quick integration – allowing everyone to focus on the functionality that can builds on this.
 The API provides a means to perform realtime image processing, computer vision methods, augmented reality, or even new cinematographic recording techniques.